 No. 25 Buckeyes use balanced scoring, beat Nebraska 90-54

-COLUMBUS, Ohio (AP) -- Ohio State has plenty to look forward to heading into the new year.
+COLUMBUS, Ohio — Ohio State has plenty to look forward to heading into the new year.

 Justin Ahrens came off the bench to score 18 points and freshman Zed Key added 14 points on 5-for-5 shooting as the No. 25 Buckeyes used balanced scoring to beat Nebraska 90-54 on Wednesday night.